-At Manor Field Infant school we aim to develop a high-quality Computing and ICT education which equips pupils to understand and change the world through logical thinking and creativity, including the making of links with Mathematics, Science, and Design and Technology.
+At Manor Field Infant school we aim to develop a high-quality Computing and ICT education which equips pupils to understand and change the world through logical thinking and creativity, with links to Mathematics, Science, and Design and Technology.
 We aim to do this via an integrated curriculum project approach which allows pupils to develop and apply skills as well as new knowledge.

 In addition to digital literacy, we also aim to develop our pupils’ safe use of the internet and other digital media so that they can navigate the digital world in a safe and knowledgeable way.